Celebrate National Limerick Day by spreading love and laughter through published limericks or write one yourself! Continue to know-how.

 What is the format of a limerick?

 A limerick is one with five lines in one stanza with the first, second, and fifth lines’ ends rhyming.
 Similarly, the end words of the third and fourth lines need to rhyme.
-The rhyme in limericks is to have two unstressed synonyms and a stressed one, something known as anapestic rhyme.
+The rhyme in limericks is to have two unstressed synonyms and a stressed one, known as anapestic rhyme.
 It should also be noted that the topic of limericks is usually silly or trivial.

 Can a limerick be serious?